FAQs

 No. Shoes and shirts are appreciated, but we’re not concerned about what people are wearing.
 Some people do get dressed up and others don’t.
 You are good either way.

-Why do your ministers wear black robes?
+Why do Fairmont ministers wear black robes?

 We will say hello and might send you an email note or postcard, but otherwise we won’t contact you unless you ask to be contacted.